gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 The file starts with some comments:

     - the version of MacSyFinder used
+    - the name of model package and version used
     - the command line used to produce this file

 Then for each replicon, the systems detected are listed along with their description: